ON THIS PAGE

 What is lactose intolerance (dairy intolerance)?

-Unabsorbed lactose present in the colon is fermented by bacteria to produce gas (especially hydrogen), fatty acids and monosaccharides, which cannot be absorbed by the colon.
+Unabsorbed lactose present in the colon is also fermented by the bacteria to produce gas (especially hydrogen), fatty acids and monosaccharides, which cannot be absorbed by the colon.

-Since lactose molecules are not broken down or absorbed, they attract even more fluids to the small intestine, again through the process of osmosis.
+Since monosaccharides are not absorbed, they attract more fluids to the intestine, again through the process of osmosis.

 The inability to break down lactose and to absorb its components results in havoc inside the intestine and produces lactose intolerance symptoms.